Frequently Asked Questions

 Talk to your landscaper.
 Many landscapers aren't aware of the growing demand for electric service.
 A conversation from a paying customer carries weight.

 Email village officials.
 Let the Village Manager and Board of Trustees know you support a full ban.
-Use our email templates to make it easy.
+Use our email templates (sample emails you can choose and customize) to make it easy.

 Attend board meetings.
 Show up to public comment sessions.
 Elected officials notice when residents care enough to be in the room.